Donnie Wahlberg: Personal life

 In 1991, Wahlberg was charged with first-degree arson for setting a fire at the historic Seelbach Hotel in Louisville, Kentucky.
 Authorities stated that Wahlberg, then known as the "bad boy" of boy band New Kids on the Block, was partying with fellow band member Danny Wood and fans in the early morning hours when Wahlberg dumped vodka on a hallway carpet and ignited it.
 Wahlberg was facing up to 20 years in prison, but the charge was later reduced to misdemeanor criminal mischief, and eventually dismissed after Wahlberg agreed to appear in public-service videos addressing fire safety, drug abuse and drunk driving.

 Wahlberg married Kimberly Fey on August 20, 1999, with whom he has two sons.
 They filed for divorce on August 13, 2008, citing irreconcilable differences.
 In July 2013, Us Weekly reported that he was dating actress Jenny McCarthy after meeting on Watch What Happens Live in March.
-They announced their engagement on The View on April 16, 2014, and wed on August 31, 2014, at the Hotel Baker in St. Charles, Illinois, where they now live, after previously living outside New York.
+They announced their engagement on The View on April 16, 2014, and wed on August 31, 2014, at the Hotel Baker in St. Charles, Illinois, where had moved to from outside New York.
+In 2015, Wahlberg joined the board of directors of Generation Rescue, McCarthy's anti-vaccination nonprofit known for the claim that vaccines cause autism and promoting pseudoscientific cures and treatments for autism.
+He continued to sit on the organization's board until its formal dissolution in December 2019.
+Wahlberg held concerts to raise money for Generation Rescue in 2016 and 2017 (raising a combined total of approximately $1.5 million); part of the money was earmarked to help build an "integrative health clinic," a project that was eventually abandoned.
+In 2017, Wahlberg and McCarthy appeared together at Generation Rescue's Autism Education Summit, as well as in a promotional video for the organization thanking Wahlberg's fans for their support.
+Wahlberg participated in a celebrity poker tournament benefiting Generation Rescue in March 2019.

 Wahlberg is a fan of the Boston Celtics and has been seen attending many of their games.
 He narrated The Association: Boston Celtics, a documentary about the team's 2010 season, and co-narrated, alongside Ice Cube, the ESPN 30 for 30 documentary Celtics/Lakers: Best of Enemies, about the Celtics' rivalry with the Los Angeles Lakers.
 He co-owns a line of restaurants, Wahlburgers, located in Boston, MA and St. Charles, IL with brothers Paul and Mark.
 In December 2024 he delivered a weather report on the Los Angeles TV station KTLA and was described as being "obsessed with weather."

 In May 2025 he was inducted in to the Alumni Hall of Fame of the Boys & Girls Clubs of America.
 In October 2025 he received a lifetime achievement award from the Boston Arts Academy foundation.

 He has said he makes an effort to engage with fans on social media and in person.
 Blue Bloods co-star Will Estes has called him "one of the most engaging people I've ever seen with his fans."